-Dr. Eric A. Pani, Interim Provost and Vice President for Academic Affairs Mr. Don Smith Ms. Ivona Jukic
+Dr. Eric A. Pani, Associate Provost

+Mr. Don Smith

+Ms. Ivona Jukic

-PRIVILEGE TO CONTINUE ENROLLMENT IN TERMINATED PRO-GRAMS
+PRIVILEGE TO CONTINUE ENROLLMENT IN TERMINATED PROGRAMS

 Periodically programs/curricula are terminated either by board mandate or university request.
 In those cases, students are allowed to continue in the programs only if they maintain continuous enrollment in the program (fall and spring semesters; summer term excluded) and make progress toward the degree program by earning credit toward the degree.
 Therefore, any failure to register and earn credit toward the degree in a regular semester will result in a mandatory change of curriculum to an active program.